During Regular Business Hours:

 (8:30 am - 4:30 pm, Mon - Fri)

 Residents are encouraged to call during regular business hours for issues that are not time sensitive.
 NOTE: The after hours toll-free number is not always responded to immediately.
 Leave a message and we will endeavor to respond the same day.

-The goal of the Program is to minimize the nuisance mosquito population to a tolerable level in the Area D-Duncan Dam and Pineridge Subdivision service areas.
-Contracted nuisance control activities are undertaken in an effort to avoid negative impacts to the local economy and quality of life of our residents which can result from a high nuisance mosquito population.
-The RDCK program is primarily focused on larval mosquito control through ground and aerial application of biological larvicides, but may also involve additional work related to West Nile Virus surveillance and control.
+The goal of the Program is to minimize the nuisance mosquito population to a tolerable level in the Area D-Duncan Dam and Pineridge Sudivision service areas.
+Contracted nuisance control activitied are undertaken in an effort to avoid negative impacts to the local economy and quality of life of our residents which can result from a high nuisance mosquito population.
+The RDCK's program is primarliy focused on larval mosquito control through ground and aerial application of biological larvacides, but may also involve additional work related to West Nile Virus surveillance and control.

 The content on this page was last updated December 22 2022 at 11:44 AM